jfpoilpret/fast-arduino-lib/README.md

 FastArduino is a C++, object-oriented library for Arduino boards based on AVR MCU and also bare AVR MCU.
 Its objectives are:

-- provide smaller and faster code for the same functionality
+- provide smaller and faster code than other libraries for the same functionality
 - ensure you pay (size and speed) only for what you use
 - use real Object-Oriented Design everywhere
 - reduce risk of bad code, e.g. by preventing usage of unexisting features (pins, timers...) for the target MCU